-Breakfast at hotel.
 Morning transfer from Puebla to Oaxaca.
-Upon arrival, you will see why Oaxaca is considered one of Mexico’s most beautiful Colonial cities.
-Oaxaca’s colourful historic centre has been well preserved and it has been listed by UNESCO as World Heritage Site.
-Check-in at the hotel, freshen up and then, on we go to visit the renowned artist Francisco Jesus Hernandez Perez.
-Walking distance from our hotel, at his workshop, we will have the opportunity to chat with him and have a closer look to his little shop and interesting collage art.
+Upon arrival, you will see why Oaxaca is considered one of Mexico’s most beautiful colonial cities.
+Oaxaca’s colourful historic centre has been well preserved and it has been listed by UNESCO as a World Heritage Site.
+Check-in at the hotel, freshen up and then on we go to visit the renowned artist Francisco Jesus Hernandez Perez.
+This is walking distance from our hotel and we will have the opportunity to chat with him and have a closer look to his little shop and interesting collage art.

 Hotel: Quinta Real Oaxaca (tbc)

 This morning we visit the town of Coyotepec, famous for its ceramics production, mostly made from black clay “barro negro”, among other types.
 We will learn about the different stages, from design to production.
 We return to the city and the Zocalo (main square) of Oaxaca.
 This is the starting point of our walking tour on this quarter of the city.
 We will visit the local markets, with plenty of time to look around, shop, explore and get adventurous tasting many delicious ingredients and foods.
 Lunch at the market, so we have all time necessary to enjoy this magical place, while shopping, or shopping while eating.
 Any way you want to experience the ‘mercado’, it is an excellent opportunity to submerge in the local culture and folklore.
 Oaxaca’s markets are Mexico’s most interesting places to visit.